National Parks

 Glacier National Park in Montana

-Find the fall color favorite Quaking Aspen in Glacier.
+Find the fall color favorite, Quaking Aspen in Glacier.
 The fall color season starts early and leaves change colors starting in mid-September.
-In addition to Aspen, find Western Larch trees that turn a golden color.
+In addition to Aspen, find Western Larch trees that turn golden.
 Wildlife is more active during the fall and it’s a popular mating season.
 Glacier is one of the Best National Parks for Fall Color in the Western U.S.

 Glacier National Park is in northern Montana.
-It is open year round but Going-to-the-Sun Road closes in the fall for snow.
+It is open year-round, but Going-to-the-Sun Road closes in the fall for snow.
 Admission is $35 per car for a 7-day pass.
+The vehicle reservation pass requirements expire in early September.
+The Going to the Sun road usually closes in mid-October.

 Planning Guide to Glacier National Park